Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

-The previous sections suggest that the AIDA can capture driver car following behavior significantly better than the IDM and comparably to data-driven BC models.
+The previous sections suggest that the AIDA can capture driver car following behaviorcomparably if not better than baseline models.
 However, the findings have yet addressed the interpretability of the AIDA.
-While there is no established metric for model interpretability, R{\"a}ukur et. al. \cite{raukur2022toward} recommend assessments based on the easiness of comprehending the connection between model input and output and tracing model predictive errors to internal model dynamics.
-Given that the AIDA's decisions are emitted from a two-step process, i.e., (1) forming beliefs about the environment and (2) selecting control actions that minimize free energy, the model's success at the car following task depends on the two sub-processes both independently and jointly.
-We examined the AIDA's learned input-output mechanism by visualizing its independent components (i.e., the observation, transition, and preference distributions) and verified them against expectations guided by driving theory \cite{fuller2005towards, engstrom2018great,summala1997hierarchical}.
+Interpretability represents the ability to understand the relationship between model input and output and is a crucial element of model deployment success \cite{rudin2019stop}.
+While there is no established metric for model interpretability, R{\"a}ukur et. al. \cite{raukur2022toward} recommend assessments based on the ease of comprehending the connection between model input and output and tracing model predictive errors to internal model dynamics.
+Given that the AIDA's decisions are emitted from a two-step process, i.e., (1) forming beliefs about the environment and (2) selecting control actions that realized preferred states (i.e., minimize free energy), the model's interpretability depends on the two sub-processes both independently and jointly.
+Thus, we examined the learned input-output mechanism by visualizing the components (i.e., the observation, transition, and preference distributions) of the best performing AIDA seed and verified them against expectations guided by driving theory \cite{fuller2005towards, engstrom2018great,summala1997hierarchical}.
 We then examined the joint belief-action process by replaying the AIDA beliefs and diagnosing its predictions of recorded human drivers in the offline setting and its own decisions in the online setting.